While ginger is an ingredient in many recipes, ginger desserts are where it really shines.

 Either way, it’s superb.
 As long as you store it in a cool, dark place, it’ll also stay fresh for months.

-These gingerbread shortbread cookies with cranberries are another one of those ideal holiday treats you’ll want to make and enjoy year-round.
+These gingerbread shortbread cookies with cranberries are holiday treats you’ll crave year-round.

-They have the perfect mix of sweetness and spice, and they’re so soft that they’ll literally melt in your mouth if you leave them there too long.
+They have the perfect mix of sweetness and spice.
+And they’re so soft that they’ll literally melt in your mouth.

 I love fruit for one simple reason: If it’s fruit, I can claim it’s healthy, regardless of whatever else I throw on top of it.